kexiZeroing/kexiZeroing.github.io/src/posts/understand-event-loop.md

 Chrome has a multi-process architecture and each process is heavily multi-threaded.
 The **renderer process** is responsible for everything that happens inside of a tab.
 In a renderer process, the **main thread** handles most of the code you send to the user.
 Sometimes parts of your JavaScript is handled by worker threads if you use a web worker.
 Compositor and raster threads are also run inside of a renderer processes to render a page efficiently and smoothly.

+> To open the Chrome Task Manager, click on the three dots icon in the top right corner, then select 'More tools' and you can see 'Task Manager’.
+With this tool, you can monitor all running processes (CPU, memory, and network usage of each open tab and extension) and stop processes that are not responding.

 Along the main thread there are many other threads spawned by the browser to do useful stuff:

 - **Parser Thread:** parses your code in machine-understandable trees.